Answers to frequently asked questions

 Does the hive come with the bees?

-Beeing does not directly supply the bees, but don’t worry, when you buy our hive we help you find a beekeeper near you who can provide you with a swarm and assist you in the installation.
+Beeing does not directly supply the bees, but when you buy our hive we have a package in which we help you find a beekeeper near you who can provide you with a swarm and assist you in the installation and give a little bit of training.

 How long do the hive materials last?

-The hive is made out of wood painted over with beekeeping paints.
-It depends on the weather conditions, but if exposed to inclement weather, it’s best to repaint it every 2 years.
+The hive is made out of wood which has a layer of wood stain.
+It depends on the weather conditions, but if exposed to weather, it’s best to repaint it every 2 years.

 Won’t the light harm the bees?